7.1 Complaint Intake and Early Risk Triage

 |---|---|

-A PHR-style intake summary should be factual and neutral.
-Good language says an employee reported that a supervisor made repeated comments about age on March 2 and March 5.
-Weak language says the supervisor discriminated, unless that has already been established through the process.
-Neutral wording helps HR avoid prejudging the matter and makes later review easier.
+A PHR-style intake summary is factual and neutral.
+Strong language: "The employee reported that a supervisor made repeated comments about her age on March 2 and March 5."
+Weak language: "The supervisor discriminated against the employee" — that states a conclusion the process has not yet reached.
+Neutral wording keeps HR from prejudging and makes later review defensible.

-Confidentiality is important, but HR should avoid absolute promises.
+Confidentiality is important, but HR must avoid absolute promises.
 An employee may ask that no one be told.
-HR can respect privacy while explaining that the organization may need to interview people, review records, or take action.
-The exam usually rewards the answer that gives a realistic confidentiality limit and still follows through on credible workplace concerns.
+HR can respect privacy while explaining that the organization may need to interview witnesses, review records, or take corrective action.
+The exam rewards the answer that states a realistic confidentiality limit and still follows through on a credible workplace concern.

 Use this intake sequence for exam scenarios: